apache/incubator-teaclave-trustzone-sdk/README.md

   `test_message_passing_interface`, `test_tls_client`, `test_tls_server`.

-## Quick start with the OP-TEE Repo for QEMUv8
+## Quick Start with the OP-TEE Repo for QEMUv8

 Teaclave TrustZone SDK has been integrated into the OP-TEE Repo since OP-TEE Release 3.15.0 (18/Oct/21).
 The aarch64 Rust examples are built and installed